 This will be a project that is developed as a direct response to the list of 'titles' given by the Exam Board.
 The final piece of work must be completed in 15 hours and accompanied by a sketchbook showing research, development and an evaluation.

-The question paper will be issued to the students as soon as it arrives (February 1st) and the project completed by the beginning of the summer term.
+The question paper will be issued to the students as soon as it arrives (February 1st) and the project completed by the end of the examination period.

 Students have the opportunity to work in a wide range of areas, these include ,dry point, painting using oil acrylic or gouache, photography, and sculpting using a variety of techniques and materials - clay, wood, metal to name but a few.